-It seemed totally normal to me to find random odds and sods here and there.
-My mother-in-law bought a rural place with an out-building packed full of dozens of men's suits, so a ladder is kind of a run-of-the-mill find.
+It seemed totally normal to me to find random odds and sods, here and there on the property.
+My mother-in-law bought a rural place with an out-building packed full of dozens of men’s suits, so a ladder is kind of a run-of-the-mill find.
 But the weathered wood was especially beautiful, so I heaved it inside for some holiday decorating.
-I've seen rustic ladders used for everything from magazine holders to a place to stash blankets.
-I decided mine would make the perfect display piece for some pretty ornaments.
-I kept the arrangement simple, but if I did it again I'd pack each rung full (and maybe deck each rung with a different colour or shade for an ombre look - I can't help it, I still dig ombre).
-The ladder ended up in the videos I'll be sharing next week, and it looked so good on film.
+I’ve seen rustic ladders used for everything from magazine holders to a place to stash blankets.
+I decided my rustic would make the perfect display piece for some pretty ornaments.
+The ladder ended up in the videos I’ll be sharing next week, and it looked so good on film.

-Eager for more places, other than an evergreen tree, to display ornaments, I also painted some thrift store frames and, using ribbon and a staple gun, created glittering works of "art" using sparkly ornaments.
+Eager for more places to display ornaments, I also painted some thrift store frames and, using ribbon and a staple gun, created glittering works of “art” using sparkly ornaments.

 To attach the ornaments (and to affix the ribbon from which the frame hung), I just used my trusty staple gun.
-I used 3M removable hooks to hang the frames on the wall temporarily, and created little bows to hide the hooks.
+I used 3M removable hooks to hang the frames on the wall temporarily, and created little bows to hide the hooks (you can buy pre-made bows if you’re pressed for time).
 This was a seriously easy DIY holiday project.

 |With a Bow…|

 The result was really fun and festive.
 My one suggestion: really large ornaments protrude from the wall a little too much (unless they’re hung in really thick, deep frames), so petite ornaments – like these small glass acorns – are best.